-Marian University is accredited by the Higher Learning Commission; Council for the Accreditation of Education Preparation, the Indiana Department of Education, the Indiana State Board of Nursing, International Assembly of Collegiate Business Education, the Commission on Osteopathic College Accreditation, and the Council on Accreditation of Nurse Anesthesia Educational Programs.
-The baccalaureate degree program in nursing and Doctor of Nursing Practice program at Marian University are accredited by the Commission on Collegiate Nursing Education (https://www.ccneaccreditation.org).
+Marian University is accredited by the Higher Learning Commission.
+Specific academic programs are accredited by the American Veterinary Medical Association Committee on Veterinary Technician Education and Activities, the Council for the Accreditation of Education Preparation, the Indiana Department of Education, the Indiana State Board of Nursing, International Assembly of Collegiate Business Education, the Council on Social Work Education, the Commission on Osteopathic College Accreditation, and the Council on Accreditation of Nurse Anesthesia Educational Programs.
+The baccalaureate degree program in nursing and Doctor of Nursing Practice program at Marian University are accredited by the Commission on Collegiate Nursing Education.